mailpile/www.mailpile.is/blog/2014-11-21_To_PGP_MIME_Or_Not.md

 Is the ZIP archive idea good or bad?
-It makes some things easier and both hides and preserves more metadata, but it complicates implementation and may add extra steps for the user (how many is unclear, if file names are suppressed a user may still need to manually rename files - otherwise we metadata is leaked).
+It makes some things easier and both hides and preserves more metadata, but it complicates implementation and may add extra steps for the recipent - how many is unclear, if file names are suppressed a user may still need to manually rename files - otherwise metadata is leaked.

 We would like to get feedback on this from people who work with encrypted e-mail on a day to day basis, security trainers and such